 What is WordPress Multisite?

-In simple terms, WordPress Multisite, like we earlier said, is a collection of websites/blog that runs on one WordPress installation.
-All the sites in the network share the same domain and server resources.
+In simple terms, WordPress Multisite, like we earlier said, is a network of blogs/websites that run on one single WordPress installations.
+All those websites on the network share the same domain and server resources.
 Each site is assigned to a subdomain or subdirectory.

 The multisite feature was added to WordPress in 2010 when version 3.0 was released.
 The idea behind it is to let web owners that run several sites manage their websites easily, from one dashboard.